NiklasMerz/cordova-plugin-fingerprint-aio/ISSUE_TEMPLATE.md

 ## Do you have a question ?

-Please go to [Gitter](https://gitter.im/cordova-plugin-fingerprint-aio) and ask here.
+**Please go to [Gitter](https://gitter.im/cordova-plugin-fingerprint-aio) and ask here.
+Avoid submitting support requests as issues on Github.
+If you have trouble installing this plugin, please ask on Gitter first.**

 ## Description